AndrewSmithDev/react-code-splitting-example/README.md

 # Live Demo

 You can view a live demo [here](https://react-code-splitting-example.vercel.app/).
-There's nothing speculate about the interface the application is just a proof of concept.
+There's nothing spectacular about the interface the application is just a proof of concept.